bitwarden/help/_articles/features/custom-fields.md

 - **Hidden**: Field value stores freeform input that is hidden from view (particularly useful for Organizations using the [Hide Password access control](https://bitwarden.com/help/article/user-types-access-control/#granular-access-control)).
 - **Boolean**: Field value stores a boolean value (true/false).

+## Custom Fields for Keys

+In addition to common web service inputs like PINs and Security Questions, Custom Fields can be used to store values **up to 5000 characters in length**, for example RSA 4096-bit SSH keys.

+{% callout success %}
+Character limits for custom field values are imposed on the **post-encryption character count**.
+For example, a 3383-character RSA-2096 Private SSH key would grow to about 4400-characters when it's encrypted and stored in your Vault.
+{% endcallout %}

 ## Auto-fill Custom Fields

 The **Name** specified for a custom field is critical to successfully setting up auto-fill for custom fields.
 When naming the custom field, you should use one of the following HTML form element attributes/values: